Do I Have a Problem?

 - Lying, stealing, or selling stuff to get money for drugs or alcohol

-Visit our WHERE TO GET HELP page on where to turn if you think you have a problem with drugs and/or alcohol.
+If you think that you or a friend may have a problems with drugs and/or alcohol talk to a trusted adult or visit our WHERE TO GET HELP page.
 Remember addiction can happen to anyone and at any point in their lives.
 Asking for help early, when you first suspect you have a problem, is important.
 Don’t wait to become addicted before you seek help.
 If you think you are addicted, there is treatment that can work.